 - Quantitative charts provide proof.
 Numbers validate your assertions.
 Making a bold claim without evidence is more opinion than fact.
 You’ll run the risk of losing credibility if you don’t provide evidence.

 - Quantitative charts make it easy to analyze large amounts of data.
 Compared to raw data or tables, charts help us identify trends and make quick comparisons.
-You can use numbers alone to explain how your company will save your client more money than your competition; however, a bar chart or a line chart shows the difference and has greater impact.
+You can use numbers alone to explain how your company will save your client more money than your competition; however, a bar chart or a line chart shows the difference and has a greater impact.
 Below are two charts.
 One shows an overload of data in a spreadsheet, and the other is a simplified bar chart with graphic elements that reflect the subject matter (lumber used for the bars).
 The bar chart targets specific data and visually depicts the most important facts the author wants the audience to understand.
 Which is more memorable and easier to read?

 When adding charts to slides, remember the following best practices: